mavasquez401/EchoPlay/README.md

 - npm or yarn
 - Docker and Docker Compose
 - MongoDB (or use Docker as described below)
-- Cloudinary account (for audio file storage)
+- Cloudinary account (free tier available)

 ## Getting Started